hbvj99/scrape_yellowpage/README.md

 # Scraping Yellow Pages

-This repository consist of python scripts which scrapes data from yellow pages using BeautifulSoup.
+A collection of python scripts which scrapes data from yellow pages using BeautifulSoup.
 Beautiful Soup is a Python package for parsing HTML and XML documents.

 ### Webpages